tliron/reposure/README.md

 * *Registry*: This is the backend implementation, the actual server.
-* *Repository*: The image reference structure comprises a repository name and an image name (as well as a "tag", that is usually used as the version).
-This extra level allows for namespace separation as well as permission management per repository.
+* *Repository*: The image reference structure comprises a repository name and an image name (as well as a "tag", whhich is usually used as the version).
+This extra naming level allows for namespace separation as well as permission management per repository.
 So, it is correct to say that the image is stored in a "repository" and it is also correct to say that it is stored in a "registry".
   Note that if you do not specify a repository name in the reference it internally defaults to "library" (and if you don't specify a tag it will default to "latest").
-* *Simple*: Reposure can deploy a "simple" registry server for you, based on the default Docker registry.
-This is intended for development and testing purposes, but may be good enough for some production uses.
+* *Simple*: Reposure can deploy a "simple" registry instance for you, based on the default Docker registry.
+This is intended for development and testing purposes but may be good enough for some production uses.
 Of course there exist more robust implementations, such as Quay and Harbor.

 Basic Usage
 -----------

-`minikube ...`

-`reposure operator install`
+Use Minikube's registry add-on (with "view" cluster role):

+    kubectl config set-context --current --namespace=mynamespace
+    reposure operator install --role=view --wait
+    reposure registry create default --provider=minikube --wait

+Use built-in registry in OpenShift or CodeReady Containers (with "view" cluster role):

+    kubectl config set-context --current --namespace=mynamespace
+    reposure operator install --role=view --wait
+    reposure registry create default --provider=openshift --wait

+Install the simple registry (for low-security clusters only, e.g. Minikube):

+    kubectl config set-context --current --namespace=mynamespace
+    reposure operator install --wait
+    reposure simple install --wait
-`reposure registry create default --provider=minikube`
+    reposure registry create default --provider=simple --wait

+Quick test:

+    echo 'Hello, world!' > hello.txt
+    reposure image push default test hello.txt
+    reposure image pull default test --unpack

+For a fuller example that includes installing pushing and using an actual container image and also installing the simple registry with authentication and authorization see [`lab/test`](lab/test).

 FAQ